microsoft/vscode-react-native/test/smoke/docs/run-locally.md

     sudo apt install xvfb
     ```

-1. Open Android Studio, and go through the setup.
+1. Open Android Studio and go through the setup.
    * Select `Custom Installation`
    * When you will be asked where to install android sdk choose the following directory:
      * **Windows**: `C:\Users\<username>\Android\sdk`